Charles DuVal Roberts

-Roberts, a West Point alumni, participated in the numerous conflicts and reached the general's rank following the World War I. He commanded famous 1st Infantry Division and completed his career in 1937 as Commanding general, Washington Military District.
+Roberts, a West Point alumni, participated in the numerous conflicts and reached the general's rank following the World War I. He commanded famous 1st Infantry Division and completed his career in 1937 as commanding general, Washington Military District.

 Early life and career

-Charles DuVal Roberts was born on June 18, 1873 at Cheyenne Agency, South Dakota as the son of Cyrus Swan Roberts and Nannie Rollins DuVal.
-His father was a distinguished Union Civil War Veteran and later retired from active service as Brigadier general.
+Roberts was born at Cheyenne Agency, South Dakota, on June 18, 1873, the son of Cyrus Swan Roberts and Nannie Rollins DuVal.
+His father was a distinguished Union Civil War Veteran and retired from active service as brigadier general.
 His mother was a daughter of United States judge Thomas H. DuVal of Austin, Texas.
 Young Charles attended spent his childhood on various U.S. Army posts on the Western Frontier and accompanied his father to Mexico during the Apache Wars 1886 expedition under Major general George Crook.
 The expedition resulted in the surrender of the Apache Chief, Geronimo.

 Roberts followed his father footsteps and upon completing of the high school in May 1893, he received an appointed to the United States Military Academy at West Point, New York.
-During his time at the Academy, he reached the rank of Cadet Quartermaster Sergeant and served as Hop Manager.
+During his time at the academy, he reached the rank of Cadet Quartermaster Sergeant and served as Hop Manager.

 Among his classmates were several other future generals: Thomas Q. Ashburn, Harry G. Bishop, Albert J. Bowley, Charles H. Bridges, Sherwood A. Cheney, Edgar T. Collins, Edgar T. Conley, William D. Connor, Halstead Dorey, Harley B. Ferguson, Harold B. Fiske, Frank Ross McCoy and Andrew Moses.

-Roberts graduated on June 11, 1897 with Bachelor of Science degree and was commissioned second lieutenant in the Infantry Branch.
+Roberts graduated on June 11, 1897, with Bachelor of Science degree and was commissioned second lieutenant in the Infantry Branch.
 He was assigned to the 17th Infantry Regiment, the same unit, which his father joined following the Civil War.
 Roberts subsequently sailed with the regiment to Cuba in 1898 and took part in the combat operations during the Spanish–American War.